Paul’s recommendations for Amsterdam!

 Trust at the Albert Cuyp is a great vegan place where you pay by the tip.

-There is a big food market on the Albert Cuyp every day except Sunday.
+There is a big food market on the Albert Cuyp every day except Sunday, offering a wide variety.

 Noordermarkt is great for food shopping as well.